nilscodes/reach-your-people/docs/decisions/0002-first-messaging-integration-discord.md

 ## Context and Problem Statement

 To make progress and prove the feasibility of the overall architecture and solution, an existing instant messaging or social media application needs to be chosen to build the first integration for.
-It should have a large amount of adoption (1000+ users) within the existing Cardano ecosystem, to allow early rollout and beta testing.
-The application also needs to have good enough documentation to allow building an integration for.
+It should have a large amount of adoption within the existing Cardano ecosystem, to allow early rollout and beta testing.
+The application also needs to have good enough documentation to enable building an integration for RYP ("Reach Your People").

 ## Decision Drivers

-* Proven user-base on Cardano
+* Proven user-base of at least 1000 users on Cardano
-* 1000+ users
 * Easy to integrate
 * Easy to verify ownership
 * Cost